 How Can You Study for the SAT or ACT?

 Test prep is very important to do well on these tests, as they probably don't resemble tests you normally take in school.
 Prep will both reinforce the material and get you familiar with how the questions are worded and how to manage your time.

-PrepScholar has high-quality practice questions and tracks your progress, letting you know what content you've mastered and what concepts you still need to work on.
-You can also choose to get tutoring as part of your online program.
-While some prep books might cater to American students and assume you're more familiar with the tests than you are, your tutor will answer any questions you have, as well as motivate you and help keep you accountable to your goals.
+While some prep books might cater to American students and assume you're more familiar with the tests than you are, your teacher or tutor will answer any questions you have, motivate you, and hold you accountable to your goals.

 Taking the TOEFL?
-Get all the info you need to succeed on the test, including sample questions and strategy guides, at our TOEFL blog.
+Get all the information you need to succeed on the test, including sample questions and strategy guides, at our TOEFL blog.

 Besides the SAT/ACT, what other key components are part of your college application?
 Read all about how to build a versatile college application.

 Are you worried about the SAT Reading section?
 This article tells you exactly how to read the passages to maximize your understanding and not waste time.